 However, after reaching menopause, you realize that you may be adding more pounds than usual, despite exercising and eating right.
 During the menopause phase, you experience hormonal changes that affect your weight in several ways.

 First, the hormonal changes cause a shift in weight distribution (3).
 You could find that you have more fat deposits around areas like your belly, arms, and thighs.
-This weight distribution makes weight loss harder (3).
+This weight distribution may also make weight loss harder (3).

 Similarly, the transition makes your body release low amounts of estrogen.
 When estrogen levels drop, you tend to store fat, particularly in your abdomen, leading to visceral or belly fat, as most people know it (3).

-Weight gain, even after menopause, is unhealthy as it leaves you at a greater risk of cardiovascular disease, stroke, and high blood pressure (3).
+Weight gain, even after menopause, can be detrimental as it leaves you at a greater risk of cardiovascular disease, stroke, and high blood pressure (3).
 With this in mind, talk to your doctor about an effective strategy to help the weight at bay.

 How To Avoid Weight Gain During Menopause